srevarun/CC_Checker/README.md

 # How to Use the Checker :-

- - Load the list.txt text will your cards.
+ - Load the list.txt text with your cards.
  - Change the variable in the program to the number of cards you uploaded in the list.txt (Default value if 100)
  - Whenever you are replacing the list.txt , make the content of num.txt to 0
  - Add the proxies to proxies.txt